Carreau/phd-dissertation/parts/cells.rst

 pointed end, indeed formin is also able to accelerate the detachment of actin monomers at the barbed end.

+Capping Protein
+"""""""""""""""

+If cell have possibility to increase of decrease polymerisation speed, they also need to be able to regulate the by decreasing the polymerisation speed.
+To achieve this, some proteins will bind to the growing end of actin filament and prevent the addition of monomers on the filament.
+Such a family of protein are called the `capping protein` family with `Capping Protein` being one particular example that will specifically bind to the barbed end of a growing filament and  prevent here from growing.

 Crosslinkers
 """"""""""""